chriswernst/Perception-Udacity-RoboticsND-Project3/README.md

 ```sh
 $ rosrun sensor_stick capture_features.py
 ```
 This will take some time.
-Mine took ~20 minutes.
+Mine took ~20 minutes running on a VM.

 Once finished, you will have your features saved in that directory.
 We'll be using them in the next step when we train our classifier!